 Oikos publishes original and innovative research on all aspects of ecology, defined as organism-environment interactions at various spatiotemporal scales, so including macroecology and evolutionary ecology.
 Emphasis is on theoretical and empirical work aimed at generalization and synthesis across taxa, systems and ecological disciplines.
 Papers can contribute to new developments in ecology by reporting novel theory or critical empirical results, and "synthesis" can include developing new theory, tests of general hypotheses, or bringing together established or emerging areas of ecology.
 Confirming or extending the established literature, by for example showing results that are novel for a new taxon, or purely applied research, is given low priority.

-We publish standard Research papers, Meta-analyses and short papers in the Forum section that aim to stimulate discussion by promoting ideas and synthesis of high novelty.
+We publish standard Research papers, Meta-analyses, Forum, Ignite and Dialogues.
+Forum papers are short papers, that aim to stimulate discussion by promoting ideas and synthesis of high novelty.
 Forum articles must strive for conceptual unification and serve as a point of departure for future work rather than just summarizing existing bodies of theory and data.
 Dialogues fosters the articulation of constructive debate by confronting alternative, conflicting, or opposing viewpoints among contributors.
 Ignites address critical ecological research topics by igniting further and critical research.
 In contrast to traditional research papers, ignites may report unexpected patterns and processes in nature without having a strong explanatory basis.

-Papers in the Forum section are given priority in the publication process.
+Papers in the Forum, Ignite and Dialogue sections are given priority in the publication process.

 Oikos does not publish book reviews.

 Oikos is an official journal of the Nordic Society Oikos (NSO).

 Professor Dries Bonte, Univ. of Ghent

 Dr. Gerlinde De Deyn, Wageningen University, the Netherlands